SarahYLawrence/SQLite/README.md

 ## Searching the Database
 To execute/search using the SQL commands do the following:
 - click "Excute SQL"
-- make sure all the csv are their
+- make sure all the csv are in the database bef
 - use one of the commands provided